ehendrix23/hass_myq/README.md

 This component is available through [HACS](https://hacs.xyz/).
 This is the easiest method to install, stay informed of new releases, and update.

 1. Within Home Assistant, open HACS (install HACS if not already installed, see [HACS Installation](https://hacs.xyz/docs/installation/prerequisites))
-2. Go to the store and search for MyQ
+2. Go to the Integrations store
-3. Install myQ through HACS
+3. Click on the 3 vertical dots in upper-right corner and select Custom Repositories
+4. At the bottom of the dialog box, enter https://github.com/ehendrix23/hass_myq for custom repository URL and select Integration as the Category.
+Click on Add.
+5. Click on the myQ repository and then click on INSTALL THIS REPOSITORY IN HACS
+6. The repository is now installed, a restart of HACS might be required

+If myQ was not yet configured in HASS then perform the following steps to add it.
+If it was already configured as a core component from HASS then nothing further is required.

-4. Go to Configuration -> Integrations page
+1. Go to Configuration -> Integrations page
-5. On the bottom right of the page click on the Orange + sign to add an integration
+2. On the bottom right of the page click on the Orange + sign to add an integration
-6. Search for myQ (if you don't see it, try refreshing your browser page to reload the cache)
+3. Search for myQ (if you don't see it, try refreshing your browser page to reload the cache)
-7. Enter your myQ account credentials
+4. Enter your myQ account credentials

 ## Manual Installation